neubot/neubot/doc/neubot.1.rst

 So, basically, there is a list called client and containing the results of each iteration of the test.
 Then there is server-related data, including the version of the schema and the server-side timestamp.
-No server-specific data is actually collected during the test.
+No server-specific data is currently collected during the test.

 Raw test data format